7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Microsoft-Entra-ID-Administration.md

 	- **Group assignment**: Assign a group the required access rights, and members of the group will inherit those rights.
 	- **Rule-based assignment**: Use rules to determine a group membership based on user or device properties.

-For Temporary Guest users use: `Azure AD B2B` -  you don't take on the responsibility of managing and authenticating the credentials and identities of partners.
+For Temporary Guest users use: `Microsoft Entra ID  B2B` -  you don't take on the responsibility of managing and authenticating the credentials and identities of partners.
 Some organisations will use federations for on-premise resource authenication - avaliability is dependent of on-premise (security? - some of the big hacks of 2022 were malicious abuse of contractor access, beware)

 ## Azure Portal Motions

 Manage Tenants
-`Search Azure AD -> Manage tenants`
+`Search Microsoft Entra ID  -> Manage tenants`
 Create a Tenant
-`All Services -> Azure AD -> Manage Tenants -> Create` Configure Tenant
+`All Services -> Microsoft Entra ID  -> Manage Tenants -> Create` Configure Tenant
 `Create a Tenant -> Configuration -> Name -> Review and CReate -> Create`

 License Management
-`Search Azure AD -> Azure AD -> Licenses`
-To assigna  license
+`Search Microsoft Entra ID  -> Microsoft Entra ID  -> Licenses` To assigna  license
 `All Products -> Assign`